sriram-venkatraman/HTTPCalloutFramework/README.md

 # HTTP Callout Framework
 *Note: Still tyding up with test classes and documentation.
 Functionality seems to work reasonably well although I haven't done extensive test*

 This framework uses a dependency injection pattern to streamline Apex HTTP Callouts across sandbox environments.
-Fremework includes -
+Framework includes -
 * Caching support using platform caching to improve throughput
 * Stubbed http responses for sandbox environments that do not need/have real integration endpoints to support.